 Missed tickets are tickets that were called to vote, but did not.
 After a ticket has been missed, it can be revoked6.
 The wallet automatically revokes missed tickets it controls (assuming it is unlocked so it can sign the revocation transaction).

-rebroadcastmissed does is tell wallet to ask the chain server (
+rebroadcastmissed does is tell the wallet to ask the network daemon (

-dcrd) to give it the list of missed tickets again so it can double check if it needs to revoke any.
-Typically it is not needed unless, for example, it tried to revoke a ticket but could not because the wallet was not unlocked.
-In other words, if you noticed that revoked != missed, you might need to
+dcrd) to give it the list of missed tickets again to double check if any need to be revoked.
+Typically this is not needed unless, for example, an attempt to revoke a ticket was made but failed because the wallet was locked.
+In other words, if you notice that revoked does not equal missed, you might need to

 rebroadcastmissed.
 As said though, there is rarely a need for this since the wallet automatically does it on startup and looks for missed tickets on every block.